dotnet/docs/docs/architecture/containerized-lifecycle/design-develop-containerized-apps/visual-studio-tools-for-docker.md

 ## Docker support in Visual Studio

 There are two levels of Docker support you can add to a project.
 In ASP.NET Core projects, you can just add a `Dockerfile` file to the project by enabling Docker support.
 The next level is container orchestration support, which adds a `Dockerfile` to the project (if it doesn't already exist) and a `docker-compose.yml` file at the solution level.
-Container orchestration support, via Docker Compose, is added by default in Visual Studio 2017 versions 15.0 to 15.7.
-Container orchestration support is an opt-in feature in Visual Studio 2017 versions 15.8 or later.
-Visual Studio 2019 and later supports **Kubernetes/Helm** deployment as well.
+Container orchestration support, via Docker Compose, is available in Visual Studio 2022 versions 17.0.
+Container orchestration support is an opt-in feature in Visual Studio 2022 versions 17.0 or later.
+Visual Studio 2022 also supports **Kubernetes/Helm** deployment.

 The **Add > Docker Support** and **Add > Container Orchestrator Support** commands are located on the right-click menu (or context menu) of the project node for an ASP.NET Core project in **Solution Explorer**, as shown in Figure 4-31: